NervanaSystems/ngraph-mxnet-bridge/README.md

 # ngraph-mxnet-bridge
-Bridge code to integration nGraph into MXNet
+Bridge code to integrate nGraph into MXNet